twrecked/hass-aarlo/README.md

 * `refresh_devices_every`, tell Aarlo to request the device list every so often.
 This will sometimes prevent the back end from aging you out.
 The value is in hours and a good starting point is 3.
 * `stream_timeout`, tell Aarlo to close and reopen the event stream after a certain period of inactivity.
 Aarlo will send keep alive every minute so a good starting point is 180 seconds.
 * `reconnect_every`, tell Aarlo to logout and back in every so often.
 This establishes a new session at the risk of losing an event notification.
 The value is minutes and a good starting point is 90.
-* `request_timout`, the amount of time to allow for a http request to work.
+* `request_timeout`, the amount of time to allow for a http request to work.
 A good starting point is 120 seconds.

 Unify your alarm mode names across all your base stations.
 There is no way to specify different mode names for each device.